21 Blogging Myths You Should Know Before Starting a Blog

 Well, another common blogging myth is, more traffic more it will make money for you.
 Let me ask you one question, you have placed an advertisement banner on your site, but no one is clicking on it then how you’ll make money.

-In the same way, you added affiliate links in your blog post but on one buying product via these thinks, in both scenario how you will make money.
+In the same way, you added affiliate links in your blog post but no one buying product via these thinks, in both scenario how you will make money.

 So, getting traffic is not the key to generating revenue, you need targeted traffic/users who really interested in buying products.
 So, to come up this situation keywords research is the better way to get targeted traffic.
 Targeted traffic is the door of more engagement, sales, and shares too.